-Seattle Traumatic Brain Injury and Spinal Cord Injury Lawyer
+Seattle Traumatic Brain Injury And Spinal Cord Injury Lawyers

-At Menzer Law Firm, we routinely represent individuals injured in accidents in Seattle, King County, and the State of Washington.
-We handle auto accidents, pedestrian and bicycle accidents, medical malpractice, and nursing home negligence and abuse.
+At Menzer Law Firm, PLLC, we routinely represent individuals injured in accidents in Seattle, King County and the state of Washington.
+We handle cases involving auto accidents, pedestrian and bicycle accidents, medical malpractice, and nursing home negligence and abuse.

-In all of these types of cases, you may suffer moderate injuries that you will fully recovery from.
-Or, in more severe circumstances, you may suffer significant and catastrophic injuries that will impact you the rest of your life, including a traumatic brain injury (“TBI”) or spinal cord injury.
+In these types of cases, you may suffer moderate injuries from which you will fully recover.
+Or, in more severe circumstances, you may suffer significant and catastrophic injuries that will impact you the rest of your life, including a traumatic brain injury (TBI) or spinal cord injury.

-Our veteran personal injury lawyers are here to help if you or a loved one have suffered from a:
+Our veteran personal injury lawyers are here to help if you or a loved one have suffered from a/an:

-- Mild TBI (Concussion): A TBI, which is caused by a sudden and significant force upon the head, is measured on a scale of mild, moderate, to severe.
+- Mild traumatic brain injury (TBI) – concussion: A TBI, which is caused by a sudden and significant force upon the head, is measured on a scale of mild, moderate and severe.
 A concussion is the mildest form of TBI but can still have lasting consequences.

-- Moderate-to-Severe TBI: The more serious a TBI, the more severe your symptoms may be and the longer it may take you to recover.
+- Moderate-to-severe TBI: The more serious a TBI is, the more severe your symptoms may be and the longer it may take for you to recover.
 You also are more likely to suffer from long-term or permanent side effects.
-A severe TBI can lead to permanent cognitive and physical disabilities, coma, a vegetative state, and even death.
+A severe TBI can lead to permanent cognitive and physical disabilities, a coma, a vegetative state and even death.

-- Anoxic Brain Injury: You may suffer brain damage if you do not receive any oxygen four minutes or longer.
+- Anoxic brain injury: You may suffer brain damage if you do not receive any oxygen for four minutes or longer.

 - Hemorrhage: A trauma may cause uncontrolled bleeding within your skull or brain.

-Brain injuries can have a lifelong impact.
-They can lead to cognitive difficulties, personality changes, physical limitations, and much more.
+Brain injuries can have lifelong impacts.
+They can lead to cognitive difficulties, personality changes, physical limitations and much more.
 You need to work with a Seattle brain injury attorney who will fight hard for you to receive full and fair compensation for all your injuries.

 One of the most severe injuries you can suffer in an accident is a spinal cord injury.
 Your spinal cord consists of nerves that carry messages between your brain and body.
 It is covered in three layers of protective tissue, known as the meninges, and runs through the center of your spine protected by your vertebrae.

-- A complete spinal cord injury means you will lose all sensation and motor function in your body below the injury site.
+- A complete spinal cord injury means that all sensation and motor function in your body below the injury site are lost.

 In addition to total or partial loss of feeling and movement, there are many other side effects of a spinal cord injury, including: